Published: 31 January 2025

 What’s a savings account?

-Picture this: a safe place for your hard-earned money, with the bonus of earning a little extra in interest on the side.
-That’s a savings account for you – as long as you follow the terms and conditions!
+Picture this: a safe place for your hard-earned money, with the bonus of earning interest on the side.
+That’s a savings account for you.

 Difference between ISAs and savings accounts